-- 1) Facility information must be received by the DCE no later than three months prior to the clinical. - 2) Verbal commitment from the facility must be received no later than two months prior to the clinical. - 3) Completed contracts and paperwork must be completed no later than one month prior to the clinical.
+- 1. Facility information must be received by the DCE no later than three months prior to the clinical. - 2.
+Verbal commitment from the facility must be received no later than two months prior to the clinical. - 3.
+Completed clinical education agreements and paperwork must be completed no later than one month prior to the clinical.